mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 allows for increased data transactions and an idiosyncratic data flow monetization within the mammoth AI and blockchain markets.

-MXProtocol places a keen focus on reducing collision between networks, constructing an inter-chain data market, provisioning devices with lower costs and introducing GDPR-safe AI and blockchain NFT for both data providers and receivers.
+MXProtocol places a keen focus on robust networks, constructing an inter-chain data market, provisioning devices with lower costs and introducing GDPR-safe AI and blockchain NFT for both data providers and receivers.
 For the first time ever, individual network users, corporations and enterprises can all participate in the construction of